misterblack1/plexus-p20/ROMs/readme.md

 The system has two pairs of ROM chips on the main motherboard.
 (High and low byte for the 16bit databus)

+All of the motherboard ROMs are used by the DMA processor (top 68010 on the motherboard) to boot the system.

-U15 and U17 (Originally I had them called U17 and U19, but this was wrong.
-So U17 became U15 and U19 became U17)
+The locations on the maimboard are U15 and U17 (Originally incorrectly identified as U17 and U19.
+U17 became U15 and U19 became U17, the correct locations on the mainboard.)